Frequently Asked Questions

 Cancellation - twowheeltours reserves the right to cancel any trip at any time for any reason if there are too few participants, or if the trip quality or safety are in question.
 This includes reasons such as weather, terrorism, civil unrest, and personal or medical emergencies.
 In the case of such cancellation, a refund shall constitute full settlement.

-The above is not exhaustive - more details are listed on our waiver (link below) which MUST be completed by each participant on our tours.
+The above is not exhaustive - more details are listed on our waiver (link above) which MUST be completed by each participant on our tours.

 Bike and packing related questions